 After the Fukushima disaster and the famous Gulf oil spill in 2004 (and who knows how many more catastrophes that have gone unreported), I’m surprised there is anything living left in our oceans.
 These events, and the many more like them, should motivate us all to break out of our daily routines for a minute, to stop and say “No more.”
-The world should not continue forward, people should not go to work, this is more important than the daily grind.
+The world should not continue forward and people should not go to work — this is more important than the daily grind.
 We need to come together and create change now, because our window of opportunity to do so is getting smaller and smaller.
 These events should really serve as triggers for us to wake up and change our ways.

 A mass collective desire to change these things is what has and what will put the human race on a journey to do so.
 It’s time to educate ourselves about what is really happening on the planet and bring awareness to the most important issues we must tackle today.
-This is why alternative media outlets are so important, they bring awareness and shed light on what corporate media hardly covers.
+This is why alternative media outlets are so important — they bring awareness and shed light on what corporate media hardly covers.